CDRH/orchid/docs/README.md

 ## Assets
+Orchid is compatibile with both Sprockets 3.x and Sprockets 4.x.
+Adding additional global or conditional assets behaves the same for both versions.

 The asset pipeline has been configured to facilitate adding assets without the need to update the asset precompilation list or copy/merge files when changes are made to Orchid's assets.